bvarner/varnerized_prusa_i3/README.md

 # Varnerized Prusa i3 3D Printer Clone

+This is a project to produce a 3d printer based upon the (very excellent) work of Mr. Prusa.
+I'm a huge fan.

 I recently got some hands-on time with a Prusa i3 MK2 (the office got one).
-I've been keeping an eye on this space for a while now.
-The concept of additive manufacturing is appealing to me, but I also wanted a bit of 'hands-on' time with smaller devices to see if I could scale it up to shop-built CNC.

 After playing with the Prusa at work, I found some guides online for building your own, inspired by their design.
 Specifically, [Tom's Dolly Build](https://toms3d.org/2017/02/23/building-cheapest-possible-prusa-i3-mk2/) was highly inspiring.

-I'm willing to sacrifice some asthetics for the sake of cost cutting, but I don't want to sacrifice much in the way of performance.
+I'm willing to sacrifice _some_ asthetics, a bit of performance, and the 'ease' of pre-integration for the sake of cost cutting.
+As in the early heady days of the PC industry... building a 'clone' from imported components is cheaper than purchasing the fully assembled and configured machine.

 ## Goal of the project.

-To clone a Prusa i3 with very similar mechanics, using import parts.
+To clone a Prusa i3 with very similar mechanics, using import parts and more-modular electronics.
 My initial budget for the build is $225.

-I'm currently on track there.
+This isn't just an attempt to build a clone and leave it alone.
+In keeping with the RepRap / Prusa mentality, my desire is to build a device that allows for replicating / designing / implementing more advanced subsequent generations.

+## This Repository / Branch Strategy

-The 'master' branch here will reflect the current (stable, functioning) state of the project, as is.
-If there's a functioning printer, you'll see the plans and what-not.
+The 'master' branch here will reflect the current (stable, functioning) state of the project, if there is one, as is.
 The 'development' branch will track be the next iteration of updates / upgrades.
-Anything else is likely to be a sandbox for testing things. ;-)
+Other branches are likely to be sandboxes for testing things. ;-)

-## Initial Design (v1.0.0) and trade-offs.
+## v1.0.0 - Initial Design

-I'm planning to build a wooden frame, from the Prusa i3 MK3 frame plans, except instead of aluminum plate and 3030 extrusions, I'll be using wood.
-I've got a 1kg spool of ABS that will be printed on a friends original Prusa MK2s.

-For my initial design I'm trying to balance cost, performance, and print quality.
-In some cases my part selections lean toward cost, in others they lean toward print quality at increased cost.
-The original Prusa kits are outstanding (and costly) because they consistently lean to performance and quality -- you pay for that.
-I'm willing to have a slightly more ugly printer for a lower cost.

-### Trade-offs compared to a Prusa MK2/s or MK3:

-* Heat-Bed - I chose an MK3.
+* Heat-Bed - I chose a 3mm thick aluminum MK3 (Ultimaker clone).
     * This gives me a slightly smaller build area than an Original Prusa.
     * No 'fully-automatic' mesh leveling and skew compensation.
         * The aluminum bed of the MK3 will still work for automatic z-layer leveling.